Fluffy8unny/platos_beamer/README.md

     - It will capture silhouettes from the camera feed.
     - Project game elements onto detected silhouettes.
     - Participants interact with the projections.
-    - Sound effects provide feedback.

-5. **Keyboard controls**:
-    - Use the configured start key to begin the game.
-    - Difficulty can be toggled (see configuration).
-    - Intermissions and rounds are managed automatically.

 ---